provenance-io/docs/running-a-node/running-a-node-1/securing-a-validator.md

 In order to best protect the validator node it should be on its own network front ended by nodes called sentry's.
 This is done to prevent network attacks being launched directly against a validator network such as DDoS, or attempted brute force, etc. A sentry node is simply a full node that connects to the Provenance Blockchain and relays the chain to the validator.
 This ensures that the validator network information remains hidden and is not accessible over the public internet.

-For the provenance network we recommend two sets of sentry nodes.
+For the Provenance Blockchain network we recommend two sets of sentry nodes.
 Both are essentially a simple full node with some additional configuration.
 It is recommended that at least two of each type of sentry node is created to ensure high availability.
 Additionally creating these nodes in separate regions/data centers is also recommended.

 **Public Sentry Nodes**